 Interest in the potential for converting the rail line to a trail had been expressed even prior to the closure, but Transylvania County officials had been seeking an industrial user and made it clear that they want to preserve the rail line.
-Rail to Trail advocates agree that rail lines should be preserved if there is any possibility that rail service will be required in the foreseeable future.
 In February 2008, plans were announced for the redevelopment of the 540-acre Ecusta site as Davidson River Village, a residential, commercial, and green space village.
-This plan makes it highly unlikely that there will be an industrial user in Transylvania County that requires rail service.
-In March 2009, about 30 rail to trail advocates from both counties came to an informal meeting in Etowah, NC.
+This plan made it highly unlikely that there would be an industrial user in Transylvania County that would require rail service.
+At that point, a small group of rail to trail advocates began meeting to discuss a strategy for education and advoacy of railbanking the corridor.
+Soon after, in March 2009, about 30 rail to trail advocates from both counties came to an informal meeting in Etowah, NC.
 This group discussed strategies for exploring the possibility of developing a multi-purpose public path connecting our communities.

 An even smaller group was formed to become a steering committee and began to meet monthly to try to answer the many questions surrounding the creation of the Ecusta Trail.
 This committee established contact with Norfolk-Southern Railway (the current owner of the unused line), with elected officials, and with Rail to Trail experts, including the developers of the Virgina Creeper Trail.
 In April, 2009 an online petition drive was launched to measure the level of support for the Ecusta Trail.
 Over 1,000 supporters have signed the petition and expressed strong support.
 In May 2009, The City of Hendersonville responded to the petition by passing a resolution in support of the development.
 The Town of Laurel Park and the Henderson County Chamber of Commerce also passed resolutions of support.
 The Steering Committee has continued monthly meetings and identified the need for completing a Feasibility and Economic Impact Study as a prerequisite for moving the trail forward.
 The City of Hendersonville has agreed to take the lead in preparing this study.

-In April 2010, the steering committee agreed that we should establish an organization that can build support for the Ecusta Trail and formed a nonprofit corporation, Friends of Ecusta Trail.
+In the fall of 2009, the steering committee agreed that we should establish an organization that can build support for the Ecusta Trail and formed a nonprofit corporation, Friends of Ecusta Trail.
 The mission of this organization is to bring together people to build the Ecusta Trail, a rail-to-trail project, and to promote the development of a network of multi-use trails in Henderson and Transylvania Counties to connect our communities for recreation, active transportation and economic development.